pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/22_Multiselect.md

 ![Multiselect editable - editmode](../../img/editables_multiselect_editmode.png)

-In the frontend you can find simple text with categories which you chose.
+In the frontend you can find simply the text of with categories you have chosen:

 ![Multiselect editable - frontend](../../img/editables_multiselect_frontend.png)